Jozani Chwaka Bay National Park: Ecology

+Conservation

 According to the International Union for Conservation of Nature and Natural Resources, the park site occupies "the largest remaining stand of near-natural forest on Zanzibar."
 The forest rests upon a reef limestone marine terrace.
 Habitats within the park and associated protected lands include a groundwater forest, coastal forest, and grassland, with mangroves and salt marsh at the coast.
 The vegetation types found within the park once existed throughout Zanzibar.

 Endangered animals that reside within the park include: